jmpechem/sm_n_vis/README.md

 # ROS Development Storage (THORMANG)
-This works has done by jimin lee and suwan park.
+This works has done by jimin lee and suhan park.
 All systems running in Ubuntu 14.04 LTS ROS indigo system.

 Here is some guide line to use these packages.